 The easiest way to start is by hiring contractors for specific, limited tasks.
 These outsourcers are typically paid on a per-project basis, which is great, because it gives you a predictable profit margin and helps minimize risk.

 After outsourcing the grunt work you’re left with admin tasks like assigning jobs, tracking employee’s work and talking to customers.
 This is where hiring a project manager can help.

 Now, a manager is going to be your right-hand person, so it must be somebody you can trust.
 And of course, you are going to have to pay more to get somebody with good communication skills.

 2. Productize your services

-Productizing a service means decreasing unique client-specific work and increasing the number of standardised tasks.
+Productizing a service means decreasing unique client-specific work and increasing the number of standardized tasks.
 This makes it easier to train your staff and deliver predictable results at a set price.

 The biggest part of creating streamlined productized services is narrowing the scope.
 Decide exactly what your clients are getting, and perhaps more importantly, what they aren’t getting.